rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Behold, all of you have seen it yourselves; why then have you become altogether vain? ^2712

-This is the portion of a wicked man with God, and the heritage that oppressors receive from the Almighty : ^2713
+This is the portion of a wicked man with God, and the heritage that oppressors receive from the Almighty: ^2713

 If his children are multiplied, it is for the sword, and his descendants have not enough bread. ^2714